breandan/kotlingrad/README.md

 }
 ```

 However, there are many other ways to independently verify the numerical gradient, such as [dual numbers](https://en.wikipedia.org/wiki/Dual_number#Differentiation) or the [complex step derivative](https://timvieira.github.io/blog/post/2014/08/07/complex-step-derivative/).
-Another way is to compare the output with a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
-We plan to implement this capability in a future release.
+Another method is to compare the output with a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
+We plan to conduct a more thorough analysis of numerical accuracy and performance in a future release.

 ## Plotting